Getting Started

 iTalki – Premium

-If you would like individual, targeted feedback from a professional Japanese teacher or tutor, then iTalki is a great resource.
+If you would like individual, targeted feedback from a professional German teacher or tutor, then iTalki is a great resource.
 If you’re not yet comfortable talking to native speakers, one-on-one lessons with an experienced teacher can help you become more comfortable speaking.
 Go into tutoring lessons with an idea of what you want to focus on.
 Tutoring lessons are your chance to ask specific questions and focus on weak points.
 If you’re going to be paying for lessons, work on things you can’t do by yourself.
 German lessons are usually between $15-$30 per hour.